ladyrassilon/presser/README.md

 ##Warning

-Vine does not allow scraping, so please do not use this in an automated fashion, but it should be okay that if a user were to go to the url, then you can automate the extraction.
+Vine does not allow scraping, so please do not use this in an automated fashion, but it should be okay if your workflow simplifies and speeds up the workflow of a user going to an url and extracting the data manually.

-So if you were to get the user to paste the vine url and extract the data, then you should be okay.

 If you try to do large batches of vine urls for extraction in a short period of time, then you will probably annoy Vine.
 Don't do this please.